auth0/docs/articles/libraries/auth0js/v9/migration-guide.md

 - Embedded Login, using the .login(), popup.loginWithCredentials(), client.loginWithCredentials() methods, where the login dialog is displayed in the application's website.

 - In the Hosted Login Page, where you can use the same methods as in Embedded Login but from inside a customized Auth0's Hosted Login page.
+Most customers don't customize Auth0 hosted pages with auth0.js, so your probably don't need to worry about this.

 Depending on how you are using auth0.js, you have different options: